TheMarex/libbipedal/README.md

 * MMM is only needed for ```TrajectoryPlayer``` and ```TrajectoryExporter``` make it optional

 * The push recovery is very basic and is mostely a hack: Do this properly.
+  I think the best way would be to integrate a force-feedback to check when the recovery foot has actually reached the floor.
+This is a problem because we are actually **falling** thus the pre-planed foot trajectory will much likely not hit the floor when expected.

 * Add in-depth documentation for the public interfaces